williamlhunter/GoGame/README.md

 3. Allow two people to connect to the webserver, choose sides, and play on separate browsers

 ### TODO for current phase (1):
-- Check for illegal moves (suicide, ko)
+- Check for ko
+- Write board_matrix object to separate the board state from the groups
+- Remove all references to game.groups
 - Improve scoring to account for territory held by each side at the end
-- Add support for moves on to rows higher than 10